Music

 Choral Evensong

 The Office of Evensong has its roots in the monastic tradition when monks would sing the liturgical hours throughout the night and day.
 Archbishop Thomas Cranmer combined the Magnificat from Vespers with the Nunc dimittis from Compline, and this was a foundation stone of the Anglican Choral Tradition.
 Over the centuries many composers have written specific pieces for these texts along with Choral Responses and the Psalms for the Day.
 There is a line in the Book of Common Prayer (1662) that reads: In quires and places where they sing, here followeth the anthem.
 The anthem would be something appropriate to the season and would act as a meditation or inspiration to the listener.
+Third Sunday of each Month at 4:30PM, October through May.

 There are more than 50 ranks and 3,000 plus pipes, the smallest being about 1/4 inch in length and the largest being 16 feet long.